 Stephanie has three decades of experience in environmental conservation, social entrepreneurship, community development, and technology innovation.
 She has worked across six continents with startups, business schools, innovation competitions, government ministries, wildlife conservancies, and nonprofit organizations.
 Stephanie helped to establish America’s youth-led environmental movement into a powerful grassroots lobby with support from scientists, scholars, musicians, and Nobel Laureates.
 She played a vital role in the passage of the California Desert Protection Act in US Congress.
 She has led NGO organizations to scale, co-founded tech startups, and co-owned a branding company with clients including Mastek, NASA, Marriott International, The Nature Conservancy, and the United Nations Foundation.
 Post 9/11 as a US Peace Corps Volunteer, she aided enterprises and cooperatives at the Ministry of Tourism, Artisans, and Social Economy in Morocco.
 She was Lead Scale Advisor for the USAID-funded Wildlife Crime Tech Challenge and Technology Scale Advisor to Zoological Society of London.
 Recent conservation work focused on Mozambique, Indonesia, and India.
-For the last decade, she has served as an Advisor and Mentor at Columbia Business School and The Lang Center for Entrepreneurship.
+For a decade, she served as an Advisor and Mentor at Columbia (University) Business School and The Lang Center for Entrepreneurship.
 She is a Tufts graduate and recipient of the University’s Presidential Award for Citizenship and Public Service.
 Stephanie is a member of The International Union for Conservation of Nature (IUCN) World Commission on Protected Areas and a Senator of the World Business Angels Investment Forum (WBAF).

 Hamish Macdonald OBE